JensenNick/huawei_solar_pees/README.md

 ## Project Description

-This project will provide you with a set of custom sensors to be used in Home Assistant also referred to as the *"Huawei Solar PEES package"*.
+This project will provide you with a set of custom sensors also referred to as the *"Huawei Solar PEES package"* to be used in Home Assistant.
 These custom sensors will calculate all the power and energy flows of your Huawei FusionSolar PV installation with Battery (without the corrections we see in FusionSolar).
 On top of this the provided sensors will calculate expenses with and without solar PV and the Net Return of Investment (NRI) - this will give you a fairly exact idea about the profitability of your investment in several aspects.

 This README guides you through a simple installation and setup process.
 For an overview and a more detailed description of the sensors included in the *"Huawei Solar PEES package"*, please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki).
 The experienced Home Assistant user may find this guide banal - but this is to include all users, also the ones just starting out.